kevinwhoffman/.github/.github/ISSUE_TEMPLATE/00-epic.md

 ---
-name: 00 - Epic 🚩
+name: "00 - Epic 🚩"
-about: Describes a large job that can be broken down into smaller jobs
+about: "Describes a large job that can be broken down into smaller jobs"
-title: [Concise Epic Name]
+title: "[Concise Epic Name]"
 labels: "Type: Epic"
 assignees: ""
 ---